Home » Guides » General » Tools To Make Holes In Wood Of All Shapes and Sizes

 Available on Amazon: WEN Drill Press

-While you can use a cordless drill for some holes, a drill press for accuracy and repeatable drilling of holes in wood can’t be beat.
+While you can use a cordless drill for some holes, a drill press for accuracy and repeatable drilling of holes in wood can’t be beaten.

 Key features: